-7 Long Island Towns Made for Millennials
+7 Long Island Neighborhoods Made for Millennials

 Under 40?
-These suburbs are for you.
+These Long Island suburbs are for you.

 #1.
 Merrick